Kunming Yunnan, China Travel Guide

 Self-driving in China as a tourist is impractical.
 An International Driving Permit (IDP) is not recognized.
 Road conditions within Kunming are generally well-maintained.
 Inter-city highways across Yunnan are excellent.

 No specific exit fees or taxes generally appear charged to departing passengers at Kunming Changshui International Airport (KMG) for international flights.
-These fees usually form part of your air ticket price.
+These fees usually form an element of your air ticket price.

 Kunming Changshui International Airport (KMG) furnishes numerous dining options, shops, and lounges for departing travelers.
 You can purchase last-minute souvenirs or enjoy a meal.

 Kunming is an inland city.
-International land border crossings appear in other parts of Yunnan province (e.g., Hekou to Vietnam, Mohan to Laos, Ruili to Myanmar).
+International land border crossings show up in other parts of Yunnan province (e.g., Hekou to Vietnam, Mohan to Laos, Ruili to Myanmar).

-Self-driving in China as a tourist generally is impractical and receives no recommendation.
+Self-driving within China as a tourist generally is impractical and receives no recommendation.
 An International Driving Permit (IDP) holds no recognition.

 A modern high-speed train waits at Kunming South Railway Station, connecting the city to major destinations across China.